risc0/risc0/website/api_versioned_docs/version-0.18/zkvm/developer-guide/guest-code-101.md

 The full functionality of the guest is documented in the [`guest` module] of the [`risc0-zkvm` Rust crate].

-## Basic Guest Funtionality: Reading, Writing, and Committing
+## Basic Guest Functionality: Reading, Writing, and Committing

 To build a zkVM application, we need our guest program to be able to: